-A common phrase heard in reference to electrical safety goes something like this: “It’s not voltage that kills, its current!”
+A common phrase heard in reference to electrical safety goes something like this: “It’s not the voltage that kills, it’s current!”
 While there is an element of truth to this, there’s more to understand about shock hazard than this simple adage.
-If voltage presented no danger, no one would ever print and display signs saying: DANGER—HIGH VOLTAGE!
+If the voltage presented no danger, no one would ever print and display signs saying: DANGER—HIGH VOLTAGE!

 The principle that “current kills” is essentially correct.
 It is electric current that burns tissue, freezes muscles, and fibrillates hearts.
-However, electric current doesn’t just occur on its own: there must be voltage available to motivate electrons to flow through a victim.
-A person’s body also presents resistance to current, which must be taken into account.
+However, electric current doesn’t just occur on its own: there must be voltage available to motivate the current to flow through a victim.
+A person’s body also presents resistance to the current, which must be taken into account.

 Taking Ohm’s Law for voltage, current, and resistance, and expressing it in terms of current for a given voltage and resistance, we have this equation:

 The amount of current through a body is equal to the amount of voltage applied between two points on that body, divided by the electrical resistance offered by the body between those two points.
 Obviously, the more voltage available to cause the current to flow, the easier it will flow through any given amount of resistance.